zenml-io/zenml/docs/book/developer-guide/steps-pipelines/pipeline-visualization.md

 ---
-description: How to visualize ZenML pipeline runs.
+description: How to visualize ZenML pipeline runs
 ---

 ZenML's **Dash** integration provides a `PipelineRunLineageVisualizer` that can